colla00/Python-60-Days-of-Coding/README.md

 12. Write a program to reverse a given string.
 13. Write a program to shuffle the elements of a list randomly.
 14. Write a program to print the first n numbers of a Fibonacci sequence.
+15. Create a program that checks if a year is a leap year.